Addressing selection bias and measurement error in COVID-19 case count data using auxiliary information: Analysis of case-count data

 \subsection{Estimation of effective reproduction number}

+Many epidemiologists argue that tracking the effective reproduction number is the only way to manage through the crisis~\citep{Gabriel2020}.
+Here, we study the instantaneous reproduction number~\citep{Cori20113,Fraser2007}, denoted $R_t$, which is the average number of secondary cases that each infected individual would infect if the conditions remained as they were at time~$t$.
+This is distinct from the case reproduction number,~$R_t^c$, which is the average number of secondary cases that a case infected at time step $t$ will eventually infect~\citep{Wallinga2004}.
+The case reproduction number accounts for potential changes to contact rates and transmissibility, which include impact of control measures.
+The instantaneous reproduction number~$R_t$ is the only reproduction number easily estimated in real time, and therefore has been a key focal point in the COVID-19 pandemic.

-Many well-respected epidemiologists argue that tracking the effective reproduction number $R_t$ is the only way to manage through the crisis~\citep{Gabriel2020}.
-We show here how these estimates are also impacted by selection bias and measurement error.
-For simplicity, we again assume the estimates are adjusted for known false positive and false negative rates. \cite{Bettencourt2008} show that under a Poisson likelihood, a simple relation between the trajectory of new cases and the effective reproduction number can be derived.
-In particular, under an SIR model, the number of case counts on day $t$ is Poisson distributed with rate $K_{t-1} \exp \left( \frac{1}{\gamma} (R_t - 1) \right)$ where $K_{t-1} = Y_{t-1}-Y_{t-2}$ is the number of new cases on day $t-1$ and $\gamma$ is the serial interval which is approximately $7$ days for COVID-19~\citep{Sanche2020}.
-Using this, a simple estimator of the effective reproduction number at time $t$ can be given by
+Under a Poisson likelihood, a simple relation between the trajectory of new cases and the instantaneous reproduction number can be derived \citep{Bettencourt2008}.
+In particular, under an SIR model the number of case counts on day $t$, denoted $K_t$, is Poisson distributed with rate $K_{t-1} \exp \left( \gamma (R_t - 1) \right)$ where $K_{t-1} = Y_{t-1}-Y_{t-2}$ is the number of new cases on day $t-1$ and $\gamma$ is the serial interval, which is approximately $7$ days for COVID-19~\citep{Sanche2020}.